 Exactly how you stay busy is completely irrelevant, honestly.
 Pick up a new hobby, hang out with friends, go join a nomadic tribe in Mongolia, it really doesn’t matter as long as you stop thinking about your ex for a while.

 There’s an entire world out there for you to explore.
 There’s no excuse for you to sit alone on the couch dwelling on the negative.

 There’s no doubt about it, figuring out how to break up with someone you live with is hard.
 Unfortunately though, it’s also necessary sometimes and you owe it to yourself to push through it.

 Take this advice on board, chat with your close friends and focus on how much happier you’ll be in the future.
+Allow yourself to dwell on your feelings, but give yourself a time limit.
+And once that's done, you can decide what to do next (whether that's forgetting your ex or trying to be friends).
 You’ve got this.